jason-weiser/pastaquote/README.md

 	- Follow [this link](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api) to learn how to do it for Twitter.
 Also, good luck.
 	- And [this link](https://dev.to/bitsrfr/getting-started-with-the-mastodon-api-41jj) has a good description of how to do so under the "Find your access token" header.

-6. Set up your .csv file full of posts.
+6. Set up your .txt file full of posts.
 This can either be a file on your system (must have read permissions), or it can be a webpage.
-See https://assets.jasonweiser.com/files/data/dune_quotes.csv for an example of the csv.
-The .csv is not really even a .csv file.
+See https://assets.jasonweiser.com/files/data/dune_quotes.txt for an example of the file.
 It's just a file where each thing you want to pot is a new line.
-You can post whatever you want, **but "quotes" has to be in the first line**.
 Either save this to your server or to a publicly-available webpage.

 7. Update the config.yaml with your credentials:
 ```
 SETUP:
   TYPE: "random"
-  CSV_LOCATION: "/home/username/quotes_to_post.csv"
+  LIST_LOCATION: "/home/username/quotes_to_post.txt"

 TWITTER:
   ENABLE_TWITTER: False